BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand general contracting and design related expert designations, the Ketchikan Gateway County, Alaska Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides building related trial support and expert consulting services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
-In connection with regional assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings regional experience and flexible capabilities to the Ketchikan Gateway County construction industry.
+Through more than 4500 general contracting and design related expert designations, the Ketchikan Gateway County, Alaska Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction claims investigation, testimony, and support services to the industry's leading construction practice groups, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
+Utilizing captive assets which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings national experience and local capabilities to Ketchikan Gateway County and the surrounding areas.

 Construction Expert Witness News & Info